 An unexpected romance with Romania

-After a fairly manic family Christmas I barely had time to re-pack my bags before boarding a flight to Bucharest to celebrate New Year’s Eve with my friend Liviu.
+After a fairly manic family Christmas in 2012, I barely had time to re-pack my bags before boarding a flight to Bucharest to celebrate New Year’s Eve with my friend Liviu.

-While I’d met Liviu when he was living in London, he now lives in the Romanian town of Dabuleni.
+While I’d met Liviu when he was living in London, but in 2012 he had moved back to his hometown of Dabuleni in Romania.

 I was on a late flight from Heathrow, so Liviu met me at the airport and we took a taxi into town to the Radisson Blu hotel where we’d booked to stay our first night.